-Rewards Bank (see Figure 11)
+Rewards Bank (see Figure 18)

-- Once a reward amount has been generated, if the member chooses not to redeem it for an eGift card, unused dollars will be stored in the Rewards Bank. - The Rewards Bank will allow the member to "save up" for higher denominations of eGift cards to redeem in the future. - Note: since the member will not be receiving an immediate reward, the CM Coordinator should demonstrate interest and enthusiasm; for instance, by asking the member what they are saving up for and praising them for it.
+- Once a reward amount has been generated, if the member chooses not to redeem it for an eGift card, unused dollars are stored in the Rewards Bank. - The Rewards Bank allow the member to "save up" for higher denominations of eGift cards to redeem in the future. - Note: Since the member does not receive an immediate reward, the CM Team Member should demonstrate interest and enthusiasm; for instance, by asking the member what they are saving up for and praising them for it.